 Quick Service Dining

-Cove Bar – Paradise Pier.
-This technically is not a sit-down although it is connected to Ariels Grotto.
+- Lamplight Lounge Bar – Pixar Pier.
+This technically is not a sit-down although it is connected to Lamplight Lounge.
 We list it here because it’s as hard to get into as any place that requires a reservation.
 The line starts forming an hour before it opens.
 Why?
 Two words: Lobster Nachos; and trust us, it’s worth the wait.

-Carthay Circle Lounge – Buena Vista Street.
-Go in an sit down at the lounge and open their drink menu.
+- Carthay Circle Lounge – Buena Vista Street.
+Go in and sit down at the lounge and open their drink menu.
 In the very back there is a small food menu that includes desserts.
 Order the Ice Cream Macaron Sandwiches.
 Just do it.

 Lucky Fortune Cookery – Pacific Wharf.
 This place has been bad since day one.
 Quick service Chinese food is not Disney’s specialty.
 The food is like mush.
 Don’t ruin your love of Chinese food by coming here.